CoolSprings Galleria: History

 CoolSprings Galleria opened on August 7, 1991, with Castner Knott, Dillard’s, and Sears as anchors.
 The mall was over 1.3 million square feet in size and an estimated 70,000 to 80,000 people visited the mall on opening day.
 JCPenney would open in the following years and on October 24, 1994, Parisian opened a location at the mall, becoming the fifth anchor store.

 In May 2011, it was announced that TIAA-CREF would receive 50% ownership of the mall and several other CBL malls in an attempt to reduce CBL's debt.
-Sears closed its store there in 2013 and sold it to CBL, who plans to redevelop the space.
+Sears closed its store there in 2013 and sold it to CBL, who redeveloped the space and surrounding site.

-Beginning October 30, 2025, Primark will make it's Nashville area debut, occupying the lower level of the former Sears space.
+On July 1, 2026, it was announced that JCPenney would be closing in the Fall after its lease is expired, and would be replaced by Dick's House of Sport that would be opening in early 2028.